junxit/us-congress-bills-116/metadata.md

 - 2019-02-06 — Rule provides for consideration of H.R.
 840 under a structured rule.
 Rule provides that H. Res.
 86 is adopted.
 Rule also provides for consideration of motions to suspend the rules through the legislative day of February 15, 2019.
 - 2019-02-06 — The House Committee on Rules reported an original measure, H. Rept.
 116-6, by Mr. Morelle.
 - 2019-02-06 — The House Committee on Rules reported an original measure, H. Rept.
 116-6, by Mr. Morelle.
+- 2019-02-07 — Considered as privileged matter. (consideration: CR H1399-1403)
+- 2019-02-07 — Considered as unfinished business. (consideration: CR H1415-1416)
+- 2019-02-07 — DEBATE - The House proceeded with one hour of debate on H. Res.
+105.
+- 2019-02-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-02-07 — On agreeing to the resolution Agreed to by the Yeas and Nays: 225 - 193 (Roll no. 69). (text: CR H1399)
+- 2019-02-07 — On ordering the previous question Agreed to by the Yeas and Nays: 227 - 189 (Roll no. 68). (consideration: CR H1415-1416)
+- 2019-02-07 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+105, the Chair put the question on ordering the previous question, and by voice vote, announced that the ayes had prevailed.
+Mr. Woodall demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2019-02-07 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 225 - 193 (Roll no. 69).(text: CR H1399)